asg017/os-club-constitution/CONSTITUTION.md

 ## Article II.
 Statement of Purpose

-The mission of [Name of the organization] is to build an inclusive open source community at UC San Diego.
+The mission of Open Source @ UCSD is to build an inclusive open source community at UC San Diego.

 ## Article III.
 Nonprofit Statement*